 - They prefer writing rather than talking

-In the workplace, extroverts are often favoured.
-Just think about the recruitment process.
-Visit some job search websites and it will hit you.
-People are asked to stand out in every possible way.
+In the workplace, extroverts are often preferred.
+Just think of the recruitment process.
+Visit a few job search sites and it will hit you.
+People are told to stand out, to call the employer, to stand out from the crowd.
+It’s only fair to ask them to parachute from the top of the Eiffel Tower with a Hire Me sign.
 Not always easy for introverts.

-Also, think of meetings.
+Think about meetings too.
 Introverts sometimes struggle to take their place.
-Extroverts enjoy sharing ideas while introverts often take more time to think before speaking.
-They are less spontaneous, so the ideas of extroverts are more likely to be retained.
+Extroverts like to share their ideas, while introverts often take more time to think before speaking.
+Introverts are less spontaneous, so the ideas of extroverts are more likely to be adopted.

 If he is the manager or leader of the meeting, the introvert will be inclined to listen more than to speak.
 The introverted leader chooses his words carefully and prefers to have an agenda already established and structured before the meeting to avoid long meetings and endless discussions.
 Just because introverts are usually less communicative doesn’t mean they aren’t good leaders!

 For author Susan Cain, it’s clear that “the most extroverted personalities quickly tend to impose their views and ideas and the group easily adopt them by ripple effect, even if there is no correlation between charisma and intelligence”.That’s why she suggests banishing brainstorming sessions.

 In her opinion, nothing beats a well-prepared meeting!
 “Before inviting them into a meeting, it’s best to invite individuals to think about ideas, so they can come better prepared.”
 A good reason to use Beenote to plan your meetings!